rayglover-ibm/cuda-bindings/docs/blog-article.md

 __3. IDL-like C++ wrappers__ – IDL-like wrappers are a middle ground between the first two approaches; by using techniques like [metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) and compile-time introspection (both features of C++) we can aim to build a language-specific wrapping mechanism that avoids the opaque abstractions in 2 and the boilerplate and incidental complexity of 1.
 Popular examples include [boost.python](http://www.boost.org/doc/libs/1_63_0/libs/python/doc/html/index.html) and [nan](https://github.com/nodejs/nan).

-For a relatively simple extensions like `cufoo`, we could consider the convenience of method 2.
+For a relatively simple extensions like `mwe`, we could consider the convenience of method 2.
 However, it's not unrealistic to expect _real-world_ extensions to eventually encounter shortcomings with this approach, in particular when expressing parts of an API with idioms specific to a language, or idioms that differ slightly between languages; e.g. asynchronous callbacks, exceptions, or in dealing with the nuances of garbage collection.

 This seems somewhat unavoidable; if you're using a mechanism that aims to hide the differences between two programming languages, then you also loose the ability to consider either one in isolation.
 To compensate, higher-level concepts are introduced in the binding itself, such as the [_typemaps_](http://www.swig.org/Doc2.0/Typemaps.html#Typemaps) or [_features_](http://www.swig.org/Doc2.0/Customization.html#Customization) mechanisms in SWIG.
 However, the added flexibility also introduces a new layer of complexity not readily understood by non-experts.

 Instead, we'll use method 3, which I believe to be the most pragmatic.
-By exploiting the features of C++11/14, we'll build 3 lightweight wrappers to `cufoo` (one per language) in an IDL-like abstraction.
+By exploiting the features of C++11/14, we'll build 3 lightweight wrappers to `mwe` (one per language) in an IDL-like abstraction.
 In this way we can also enforce a strict separation of concerns between bindings, and so hope to keep our bindings simpler.
 We'll use three binding libraries that align with these aims:

 - [pybind11](https://github.com/pybind/pybind11) (Python) – *Seamless operability between C++11 and Python*
 - [v8pp](https://github.com/pmed/v8pp) (node.js) – *Bind C++ functions and classes into V8 JavaScript engine*